Willie Mack

-Willie McClinton Jr. (born January 5, 1987) is an American professional wrestler better known by his ring name Willie Mack, currently appearing in Lucha Libre AAA Worldwide, Juggalo Championship Wrestling, All Elite Wrestling, Major League Wrestling (MLW) and Ring of Honor (ROH).
-He is best known for his tenure with Impact Wrestling, where he is a former Impact X Division Champion.
+Willie McClinton Jr. (born January 5, 1987), better known by his ring name Willie Mack, is an American professional wrestler.
+He is currently a frequent wrestler on the Juggalo Championship Wrestling (JCW) roster, where he is a former two-time JCW Heavyweight Champion and former JCW World Tag Team Champion.
+He also makes appearances on the independent circuit.
+He is best known for his tenure with Impact Wrestling, where he is a former one-time Impact X Division Champion.

 Mack spent the first years of his career working in the independent circuit, usually in California-based promotions like Pro Wrestling Guerrilla and Championship Wrestling from Hollywood.
 He had his first national exposure in 2015, when he signed with the El Rey Network show Lucha Underground, a pro wrestling series created by Mexican promotion Lucha Libre AAA Worldwide.
 He worked until 2018 as The Mack and won the Lucha Underground Trios Championship two times.
 After Lucha Underground ended, he worked in the National Wrestling Alliance, where he is a former NWA National Heavyweight Champion, but he left the promotion after signing a contract with AAA partner Impact Wrestling.